Education

 For more information, and to register, click here.

-West Campus: The Rise and Fall of the American Christian Empire?
+The Rise & Fall of the American Christian Empire?

 In the summer of 1925, John Scopes–a substitute high school science teacher–was put on trial in Tennessee for violating the Butler Act, which made it a crime for teachers in any public school in that state to teach human evolution.
 He lost.
 This was the high (or low) point in the war between Christian Fundamentalism in America and modernity, and it explains more about your world today than you might guess.
 How has the role of the church in culture changed in your lifetime and why?
 How can it be that the forces that seemed overwhelmingly responsible for the growth of Christianity in America be likewise responsible for the crisis of the present moment marked by declining attendance, the mass exodus of young people from faith, and the steady growth of the “nones” (people who claim no religious affiliation)?
 Is Christianity in America doomed?
 (No.) But is American Christendom?
 Maybe.
 Join Pastor Dixon to reflect more carefully on these questions, reexamine your experiences as Christians in 20th- and 21st-century America, and redouble your gratitude for a congregation like ours.